Zizians: Ziz LaSota

-Although the group members do not use this name or even consider themselves members of a group or to have a clearly identified leader, they are known as "Zizians", based on the name of their founder, Ziz LaSota, commonly known mononymously as Ziz.
+Although the group members do not use this name or even consider themselves members of a group or to have a clearly identified leader, they are known as "Zizians", based on the name of their founder, Ziz LaSota, commonly known mononymously as Ziz, a reference to a character from the web serial Worm.
 Like many other members of the group, LaSota is transgender.
 According to a CFAR employee, LaSota targeted "smart, mostly autistic-ish trans women who were extremely vulnerable and isolated" for recruitment.
 Ziz LaSota religiously identifies as a Sith and is known for often wearing a black cape.
-She was an avid reader of the rationalist forum LessWrong and Eliezer Yudkowsky's book Harry Potter and the Methods of Rationality.
+She was an avid reader of the rationalist forum LessWrong and Eliezer Yudkowsky's digital serial Harry Potter and the Methods of Rationality.

 LaSota, who was 34 years old as of 2025, earned a bachelor's degree in computer engineering in 2013 from the University of Alaska Fairbanks.
 She had an internship at NASA and pursued a master's degree at the University of Illinois Urbana-Champaign from 2013 to 2014 but did not graduate.
 LaSota moved to the San Francisco Bay Area in hopes of becoming involved with the effective altruism (EA) and rationality movements.
 Disaffected by high cost of housing, she and a group of fellow EA adherents sought to form a seasteading intentional community.
-Initially living on sailboats in the Berkeley Marina, they eventually bought an old tugboat and sailed it from Alaska to Pillar Point Harbor in San Mateo.
+Initially living on sailboats in the Berkeley Marina, they eventually bought an old tugboat and sailed it from Alaska to Pillar Point Harbor in San Mateo County.

 During her involvement with the rationality community, LaSota became disillusioned with the leadership of community institutions such as the Center for Applied Rationality (CFAR) and the Machine Intelligence Research Institute (MIRI).
 LaSota and her associates claimed CFAR and MIRI discriminated against trans women, used donor money to pay off a former staffer who had accused MIRI leaders of statutory rape and a coverup, and ignored the welfare of animals in the pursuit of human-friendly artificial intelligence.

-CFAR co-founder Anna Salamon attempted to prevent LaSota from attending the fellowship due to strange beliefs and behavior at previous events, but was overruled by a committee.
+CFAR co-founder Anna Salamon tried to prevent LaSota from attending the fellowship due to strange beliefs and behavior at previous events, but was overruled by a committee.
 These included LaSota's theories that human consciousness can be split between the brain's two hemispheres, which may hold different values, genders, and may be "good", "evil", or both.
 After more CFAR staff members raised concerns, LaSota was no longer invited to the group's events.